 A few basic props can make a huge impact in your baby photographs.
 Start with a basket and some cheesecloth, and add props as you go along.
 Get the parents involved, and you will find all kinds of great ideas from their suggestions too!

 Looking for more information about newborn photography?
-Check out Bluprint’s Ultimate Baby Photography Tips and Tricks.
+Check out Craftsy’s Ultimate Baby Photography Tips and Tricks.